JiaoZhang-Amanda/CS-interview/Object-Oriented Programming/C:C++ Interview Q.md

 C uses functions for input/output.
 For example scanf and printf.|C++ uses objects for input output.
 For example cin and cout.
  C provides malloc() and calloc() functions for dynamic memory allocation, and free() for memory de-allocation.|C++ provides new operator for memory allocation and delete operator for memory de-allocation.
  C does not provide direct support for error handling (also called exception handling)|C++ provides support for exception handling.
 Exceptions are used for "hard" errors that make the code incorrect.
- ___

  ## [C]
  ### Memory Layout of C Programs
  ![](https://media.geeksforgeeks.org/wp-content/uploads/memoryLayoutC.jpg)
- 1. Text segment
+ 1. **Text segment**
      * also known as a code segment or simply as text, is one of the sections of a program in an object file or in memory, which contains executable instructions.
      * the text segment is sharable so that only a single copy needs to be in memory for frequently executed programs, such as text editors, the C compiler, the shells, and so on.
 Also, the text segment is often read-only, to prevent a program from accidentally modifying its instructions.
- 2. Initialized data segment
+ 2. **Initialized data segment**
-     * Initialized data segment, usually called simply the Data Segment.
+     * Initialized data segment, usually called simply the **Data Segment**.
 A data segment is a portion of virtual address space of a program, which contains the global variables and static variables that are initialized by the programmer.
      * Note that, data segment is not read-only, since the values of the variables can be altered at run time.
      * This segment can be further classified into initialized read-only area and initialized read-write area.
- 3. Uninitialized data segment
+ 3. **Uninitialized data segment**
-    * Uninitialized data segment, often called the “bss” segment, named after an ancient assembler operator that stood for “block started by symbol.”
+    * Uninitialized data segment, often called the **BSS segment**, named after an ancient assembler operator that stood for “block started by symbol.”
 Data in this segment is initialized by the kernel to arithmetic 0 before the program starts executing
     * uninitialized data starts at the end of the data segment and contains all global variables and static variables that are initialized to zero or do not have explicit initialization in source code.
- 4. Stack
+ 4. **Stack**
      * The stack area traditionally adjoined the heap area and grew the opposite direction; when the stack pointer met the heap pointer, free memory was exhausted.
      * The stack area contains the program stack, a LIFO structure, typically located in the higher parts of memory.
+     * The stack grows down into unused space while the heap grows up.
+     * Functions and variable are declared on the stack.
- 5. Heap
+ 5. **Heap**
-     * Heap is the segment where dynamic memory allocation usually takes place.
+     * Heap is the segment where *dynamic memory* allocation usually takes place.
      * The heap area begins at the end of the BSS segment and grows to larger addresses from there.The Heap area is managed by malloc, realloc, and free, which may use the brk and sbrk system calls to adjust its size

 ### Storage classes in C.